Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 2 Plaza de Armas Main Square

-It’s a beautiful shady and green square that’s ideal for rest and escaping the sun on a hot day.
-Nearby you can find various restaurants and the famous Obispo Street.
+The Plaza de Armas was built in the 16th century and used to be more of a military function.
+It’s a beautiful, shady and green square that’s ideal for rest and escaping the sun on a hot day.
+Nearby, you can find various restaurants and the famous Obispo Street.

-Interestingly there are a bunch of unique museums just around there, such as the City Museum, El Templete Museum, or the Sailing Museum (Museo de Navegacion).
+Interestingly, there are a bunch of unique museums just around there, such as the City Museum, El Templete Museum, or the Sailing Museum (Museo de Navegacion).

 3 Saint Francis of Assisi Square

 Created in 1628, the Saint Francis of Assisi Square served as a water supply point for the fleets.
-It sits right by the seaside and is surrounded by beautiful pink colonial houses and the Church San Fransisco de Asis.
+It sits right by the seaside and is surrounded by beautiful pink colonial houses and the Church San Francisco de Asis.

-In the middle of it, you can find the fountain of lions, which is conceived as a representation of the Spanish empire.
+In the middle of it, you can find the fountain of lions, which is conceived as a representation of the Spanish Empire.

 4 Plaza Vieja

 The Plaza Vieja is easily the most colorful colonial square of the four, with breweries, buzzing cafes, and great architecture all around.
-It’s a fantastic mix of Cuban baroque and Art Nouveau, modern and lovely restored.
+It’s a fantastic mix of Cuban baroque and Art Nouveau, modern and lovely, restored.

 5 Plaza de la Catedral Square